 The ultimate goal of the CScience project is to remove that roadblock.
 Its centerpiece is an integrated software tool called CSciBox, which employs artificial intelligence (AI) techniques to capture the knowledge of expert climatologists and help its scientist-users work with the varied hypotheses and large, heterogeneous digital datasets that are involved in age-model construction.
 Since over-automation of such a complex task is imprudent, CSciBox acts as an intelligent assistant, iteratively working through scenarios under the guidance of its user.
 Its output is a set of possible age models for a given core, together with a full description of the reasoning involved in their construction.

 Here are plots of a couple of CSciBox age models: one (the magenta line) built using a linear regression on a bunch of 14C ages calibrated with the IntCal 2013 calibration curve (which are shown with black squares), and another (the blue fuzz) built with BACON from the same points.

 While automated reasoning about age models is an important goal, it is also important to develop software that scientists can use to create their own age models.
 To that end, we have put a great deal of effort into developing a software system that is useful to current practitioners, in their current tasks.
 This version of the software -- ~20,000 lines of code, mostly in python -- is available on our github page, along with a variety of documentation (e.g., how to install and run the code).
-Please click here for a webpage that gives a quick description of how to use the non-AI-augmented system (e.g., to generate and plot age models like the ones above).
+Please click here for a separate webpage that gives a quick description of how to use the non-AI-augmented system (e.g., to generate and plot age models like the ones above).
 The video tutorials listed in the "Links" section below go into more detail on all of the steps involved.
 You can find video demonstrations of CSciBox in action by clicking here.